 Food Donation Connection does not compete with non-profits for the limited funding that is currently available from government and private sources.
 Instead, our funding comes from a small portion of our donor partners incremental tax savings that is earned from properly saving and donating their surplus food.
 In exchange for this funding, we coordinate all aspects of our donor partner’s food donation programs.

-Food Donation Connection currently coordinates Harvest Programs for Pizza Hut, KFC, Taco Bell, Whole Foods, NPC International, Olive Garden, Red Lobster, LongHorn Steakhouse, The Capital Grille, Bahama Breeze, Seasons 52, The Cheesecake Factory, Grand Lux Café, Chipotle Mexican Grill, Famous Dave's, Auntie Anne's, Cracker Barrel, Chick-fil-A, Einstein Bros Bagles, Wawa, Outback Steakhouse, Bonefish Grill, and Fleming's Prime Steakhouse.
+Food Donation Connection currently coordinates Harvest Programs for Pizza Hut, KFC, Taco Bell, Whole Foods, NPC International, Olive Garden, Red Lobster, LongHorn Steakhouse, The Capital Grille, Bahama Breeze, Seasons 52, Grand Lux Café, Chipotle Mexican Grill, Famous Dave's, Auntie Anne's, Cracker Barrel, Chick-fil-A, Einstein Bros Bagles, Wawa, Outback Steakhouse, Bonefish Grill, and Fleming's Prime Steakhouse.
 We have several other major restaurant chains currently in the development stage of forming Harvest Programs.

 Our Partnership with the National Restaurant Association

 "The National Restaurant Association strongly encourages its members to donate more food, and we recently partnered with Food Donation Connection (FDC) to do just that.
 Founded by a former restaurant executive, FDC serves as the liaison between the restaurants interested in donating food and the social service agencies adept at getting that food to people in need.
 FDC helps restaurants develop and implement programs designed to provide an alternative to discarding surplus food, while capitalizing on the economic benefits of those donations through the tax savings."